 Accounting procedures in a computerized environment are examined using the Payroll, Inventory and Project modules of Sage 50.

-This is one of three compulsory courses for the CPA’s Certified Payroll Management Program.
+This is one of three compulsory courses for the National Payroll Institute's Payroll Compliance Practitioner (PCP) program designation.
 The course provides students with the payroll-related legislation affecting organizations as well as the tools to find information and apply that information to different scenarios in relation to individual pay.

-This is one of three compulsory courses for the CPA’s Certified Payroll Management Program.
+This is one of three compulsory courses for the National Payroll Institute's Payroll Compliance Practitioner (PCP) program designation.
 Students who complete this course will be able to apply payroll legislation and calculate individual pay.
 This includes all components of individual pay from remuneration through deductions to net pay for both regular and non-regular situations.
 In addition, students will be able to accurately complete Records of Employment.

-This is one of three compulsory courses for the CPA’s Certified Payroll Management Program.
+This is one of three compulsory courses for the National Payroll Institute's Payroll Compliance Practitioner (PCP) program designation.
 Students who complete this course will be able to calculate and report the government and third-party remittances, year-end requirements and accounting for payroll at the compliance level for the organization.

 In business, as in other interpersonal contact, the impression formed in the first 10 to 15 seconds is crucial to the success of the relationship.
 The importance of the customer and of customer relations to business success is examined through case studies and role-playing.
 Students will learn relevant theories of human behaviour and how they may be applied to improve customer relations.